Post Summary

 As we mentioned, since the currency of Morocco is a closed currency, so you can’t buy and sell it outside the country.
 But you can still send money to friends or family members in Morocco or into your own Moroccan bank account from overseas.

-For affordable money transfer to Morocco, look closely at fees.
+For affordable money transfers to Morocco, look closely at fees.
 Since the exchange rate from USD to MAD, EUR to MAD, and GBP to MAD is fairly stable, focusing on lowering your transfer fees will save you more.

 You’ll also want to see where and how your loved ones can receive the funds you send.
 Look for transfer companies with a wide network of partners in Morocco, like Remitly.